CivicActions/ssp-toolkit/docs/ssp.md

 CivicActions follows recommendations and best practices developed by the Drupal community for monitoring.
 Examples of specific logs and metrics are included in AU-2 and AU-3.

+##### Ilias

+CivicActions follows recommendations and best practices developed by the Ilias community for monitoring.
+Examples of specific logs and metrics are included in AU-2 and AU-3.

 #### b

 ##### CivicActions